Lafric/Master-Arbeit/README.md

 # Table presenting the common points between different reproducibility checklists standards (recommandations for papers):

 - Paper On Reproducible AI : [https://www.researchgate.net/publication/327942340_On_Reproducible_AI_Towards_Reproducible_Research_Open_Science_and_Digital_Scholarship_in_AI_Publications](https://www.researchgate.net/publication/327942340_On_Reproducible_AI_Towards_Reproducible_Research_Open_Science_and_Digital_Scholarship_in_AI_Publications?enrichId=rgreq-d3eba7b3db33c9d191ea683f062934e7-XXX&enrichSource=Y292ZXJQYWdlOzMyNzk0MjM0MDtBUzo3NDE3MDU1NDg1NjI0MzJAMTU1Mzg0Nzc5MTA1Ng%3D%3D&el=1_x_2&_esc=publicationCoverPdf)
+  Part I: Recommendations for data in publications.
+  RECOMMENDATIONS 1-5: Data mentioned in a publication should:

+    1. Be available in a shared community repository, so anyone can access it
+    2. Include basic metadata, so others can search and understand its contents
+    3. Have a license, so anyone can understand the conditions for reuse of the data
+    4. Have an associated digital object identifier (DOI) or persistent URL (PURL) so that the data is available permanently
+    5. Be cited properly in the prose and listed accurately among the references, so readers can identify the datasets unequivocally and data creators can receive credit for their work

+  Part II: Recommendations for source code implementing AI methods and experiments in publications.
+  RECOMMENDATIONS 6-10: Source code used for implementing an AI method and executing an experiment should

+    6. Be available in a shared community repository, so anyone can access it
+    7. Include basic metadata, so others can search and understand its contents
+    8. Include a license, so anyone can understand the conditions for use and extension of the software
+    9. Have an associated digital object identifier (DOI) or persistent URL (PURL) for the version used in the associated publication so that the source code is permanently available
+    10. Be cited and referenced properly in the publication so that readers can identify the version unequivocally and its creators can receive credit for their work

+  Part III: Recommendations for AI methods in publications.

+  RECOMMENDATIONS (11-13): AI methods used in a publication should be:

+    11. Presented in the context of a problem description that clearly identifies what problem they are intended to solve
+    12. Outlined conceptually so that anyone can understand their foundational concepts
+    13. Described in pseudocode so that others can understand the details of how they work

+  Part IV: Recommendations for experiments described in publications.
+  RECOMMENDATIONS (14-23): Descriptions of experiments in a publication should:

+    14. Explicitly present the hypotheses to be assessed, before other details concerning the empirical study are presented
+    15. Present the predicted outcome of the experiment, based on beliefs about the AI method and its application
+    16. Include the experiment design (parameters and the conditions to be tested) and its motivation, such as why a specific number of tests or data points are used based on the desired statistical significance of results and the availability of data
+    17. Identify and describe the measure and metrics
+    18. Provide the evaluation protocol
+    19. Share the results
+    20. Describe the results and the analysis
+    21. Be described as a workflow that summarizes how the experiment is executed and configured
+    22. Include documentation on workflow executions or execution traces that provide parameter settings and initial, intermediate, and final data
+    23. Specify the hardware used to run the experiments
+    24. Be cited and published separately when complex, so that others can unequivocally refer to the individual portions of the method that they reuse or extend

 - MICCAI : [https://aaai.org/conference/aaai/aaai-23/reproducibility-checklist/](https://miccai2021.org/files/downloads/MICCAI2021-Reproducibility-Checklist.pdf)

 - AAAI: https://aaai.org/conference/aaai/aaai-23/reproducibility-checklist/